 Add tuna steaks and make sure they are coated nicely.

 Leave to marinate in the fridge for 20 minutes.
-Reserve the marinade for later if using.

-Preheat the air fryer to 370 Fahrenheit according to manufacturer directions (mine is for 4 minutes).
+STEP 2: Preheat the air fryer to 370 Fahrenheit according to manufacturer directions (mine is for 4 minutes).
 My Air Fryer is Cosori 5.8 quart.

 I like to add pepper to the steak before air frying but the correct way is to season with salt and pepper after slicing.

-Meanwhile, reheat the marinade (sauce) in a small saucepot over medium heat.
+STEP 4: Meanwhile, reheat the marinade (sauce) in a small saucepot over medium heat.
 Reduce it slightly and use it as a sauce on top!

 Transfer to a paper towel to remove the excess liquid, rest for 1-3 minutes and serve immediately.